-Pursuant to a mandate of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Securities and Exchange Commission adopted a rule requiring annual disclosure of a median employee's annual total compensation compared to the annual total compensation of our Chief Executive Officer (CEO).
-That disclosure is set forth in the table below, together with an alternative presentation based upon compensation reported on Form W-2's.
+Pursuant to a mandate of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Securities and Exchange Commission adopted a rule requiring annual disclosure of a median employee's annual total compensation compared to the annual total compensation of our CEO.
+That disclosure is set forth in the table below, together with two alternative presentations; one based upon removing the value associated with the change in pension value as MGE's median employee does not have a defined benefit pension benefit due to the employee's hire date and our CEO does, and another, based upon compensation reported on Forms W-2.

-Required Alternate W-2

-Presentation Presentation

-Median Employee Compensation \$107,449 \$88,406

-CEO Compensation \$1,593,697 \$500,967

-Ratio of CEO to Median Employee Compensation 14.8:1 5.7:1
+Alternate Presentation Required Without Defined Alternate W-2 Presentation Benefit Pension Presentation Median Employee Compensation \$110,811 \$110,811 \$91,930 CEO Compensation \$1,501,606 \$1,225,580 \$870,645 Ratio of CEO to Median Employee Compensation 13.6:1 11.1:1 9.5:1

-According to published accounts, the pay ratio rule is designed to allow shareholders to better understand and assess a particular registrant's compensation practices and pay-ratio disclosures.
-We believe the alternative method we have presented provides investors with a more useful basis on which to understand our compensation practices.
-Thus, we have included both the presentation prescribed by the rule as well as this alternate method.
+According to published accounts, the pay-ratio rule is designed to allow shareholders to better understand and assess a particular registrant's compensation practices and pay-ratio disclosures.
+We believe the alternative methods we have presented provide investors with a more useful basis on which to understand our compensation practices.
+Thus, we have included both the presentation prescribed by the rule as well as these two alternate methods.

-The required presentation is calculated based upon total compensation, as defined for the purposes of the 2017 Summary Compensation table.
+The required presentation is calculated based upon total compensation, as defined for the purposes of the 2018 Summary Compensation Table.
 This calculation includes changes in pension value, which reflect changes in the present value of future retirement benefits, and may not allow investors to assess MGE's compensation practices over time.
-As such, MGE has included the alternative method.
-This method simply uses actual earnings for the median employee and the CEO as shown on their individual Form W-2 statements.
+As such, MGE has included two alternative methods.
+The first method includes all elements in the Summary Compensation Table, excluding the change in pension value figure as MGE's median employee does not have the defined benefit pension, and we wanted to provide what we believe is a better comparison of annual compensation.
+The second method simply uses actual earnings for the median employee and the CEO as shown on their individual Form W-2 statements.
 Because this method uses actual earnings, it reflects compensation paid to the median employee compared to compensation paid to the CEO and, we believe, is a more useful measure in assessing our compensation practices.